robo9k/ioq3-doc/cmd-opts.rst

 .. option:: +set <cvar> <value>

-    Allows to set a cvar, which will override its value from the default config files.
+    Allows to set a :term:`cvar`, which will override its value from the default config files.
     This is also the only way to set cvars with the ``CVAR_INIT`` flag as a user.